ForestPenland/adaptive_scenario_agent/README.md

 # Glean Technical Enablement Simulator

-A comprehensive cloud-based platform that helps GTM (Go-to-Market) teams practice and improve their technical knowledge through AI-powered scenario simulations.
+A comprehensive cloud-based platform that helps GTM (Go-to-Market) and support teams practice and improve their technical knowledge through AI-powered scenario simulations.
 This application leverages AWS CDK to deploy a complete solution with frontend and backend components.

 ## Architecture Overview